syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.NETCORE/events.md

 ## ValueChanged

-The rating component triggers the [valueChanged](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_ValueChanged) event when the value of the rating is changed.
+The rating control triggers the [valueChanged](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_ValueChanged) event when the value of the rating is changed.
 The changed value is passed as the event argument.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}